HK-Blockchain-Developer-Hackathon-2021/resources/hackathon-instruction.md

 * Your project files, including the codes and a brief readme on how to run your application
 * A slide that introduce the idea and mechanism of your project (You should present this in the demo session)

+For your reference, we have created a presentation template for you: https://docs.google.com/presentation/d/1cTZxUDHGQsLz1175VD8tNYpFxTCFObJKre8LVR7FQPI/edit#slide=id.p1

+Feel free to extend it and includes other sections.

 ### Demo Session